 The Budget Planner at moneyadviceservice.org.uk is great as it breaks down your finances into graphs to help show your overspending.

 Which leads us to our next tip...

 4. Take charge of your spending habits

 If you struggle to stick to a budget, try using a banking app like Monzo.
 It's connected to a card which can be topped up easily via the app.
-So you could pop £100 or so on there as your 'spending money', to buy that dress you want or gift you need to get, and track your spending as you go.
+You can pop £100 or so on your card every fortnight to be your 'spending money' - to buy that dress you want or gift you need to get - and track your spending as you go.

 5. Save don't splurge